Contexter/FountainAI-Eco-System/README.md

-Below is the updated, comprehensive README for the FountainAI Eco‑System repository.
-The updates include additional requirements for dynamic service discovery and for both sending and receiving notifications via the Notification Service.
-The document retains all existing sections with the new requirements integrated into the "Inter‑Service Integration" section, as well as the standard project layout and default landing/health endpoints.

----

 # FountainAI Eco‑System

 The FountainAI Eco‑System is a collection of containerized, FastAPI‑based microservices that together power the FountainAI platform.
 Each service is designed to perform a specific function within the ecosystem while adhering to a common set of guidelines that ensure clarity, interoperability, and maintainability.
 This README outlines the standards and best practices for developing and integrating new services into the ecosystem.